-Preparing to Work in Schools - Level 1
+Preparing to work in Schools (Teaching Assistant Pathway) - Level 1

 Summary

 Are you passionate about making a difference in the lives of children and young people?
-The NCFE CACHE Level 1 Award in Preparing to Work in Schools equips you with the foundational knowledge and skills needed to thrive in a school environment.
+This course equips you with the foundational knowledge and skills needed to thrive in a school environment.
 This course covers essential areas such as supporting the well-being of children and young people, understanding their development, and effective communication within a school setting.
 Ideal for those considering a career in education, this qualification prepares learners for further learning and training while developing an understanding of the teaching and learning environment in schools.

 Next course dates